-Note: Any time the level of methane is at or greater than 7 mg/L - Contact- PADEP and the Local Natural Gas Company in Your Area – Under Oil and Gas Law- Section 78.89 – “When an operator or owner is notified of or otherwise made aware of a POTENTIAL natural gas migration incident, the operator shall immediately conduct an investigation of the incident”.
+Note: Any time the level of methane is at or greater than 7 mg/L - Contact- PADEP and the Local Natural Gas Company in Your Area – Under Oil and Gas Law- Section 78.89 – “When an operator or owner is notified of or otherwise made aware of a POTENTIAL natural gas migration incident, the PADEP may require the operator to conduct an investigation” (Depends on historic levels and regional data).

 Level 4 – Aggressive, Potentially Long-Term Treatment: Methane Levels > 10 mg/L to < 20 mg/L.

 At this level, it is most likely that a treatment system will be needed and it would be necessary to install intrinsically safe equipment, i.e., switches, pumps, fixtures, etc. Intrinsic safety is a requirement that applies to devices that are being operated in areas with flammable gases or fuels.
 It means that the device is incapable of igniting those gases.
 In short, an intrinsically safe piece of equipment won't ignite flammable gases even if the unit is in a flammable environment.
 Additional real-time monitoring equipment and a gas shroud should be installed around the pump.